mpratt/The-Simple-LifeStream/STREAMS.md

 ### Youtube

-- **Important**: Make sure in your favorite feed is publicly available on the settings panel.
+- **Important**: Make sure that your favorite feed is publicly available on the Youtube settings panel.
 - **Requires**: The user name or user id.
 - **Finds**:
     - Videos added to your `Favorites` playlist